-In the early 20th century, no fewer than six of the world’s Orthodox Churches had succession crises (Cyprus, Greece, Constantinople, Moscow, Alexandria, Antioch, and Jerusalem).
-Meletios Metaxakis was involved in four of them.
+In the early 20th century, no fewer than seven of the world’s Orthodox Churches had succession crises (Cyprus, Greece, Constantinople, Moscow, Alexandria, Antioch, and Jerusalem).
+Meletios Metaxakis was involved in five of them.

 Meletios is best remembered for his tenure as Ecumenical Patriarch, but in fact he held that position for less than two years — elected in November 1921, enthroned in February 1922, left Constantinople in July 1923 and resigned that October (retroactive to September).
 Granted, he packed more into those 20-odd months than most Patriarchs would do in decades.